Licence-to-Fab/licence-to-fab.github.io/pages/terms.md

 When citing work by us published in journals, conferences, or similar **please refer to the citation requirements for the scientific formats associated with those journals.**

+### The <u>For Good <i class="fa-solid fa-heart"></i></u> Agreement

+Our <u>For Good <i class="fa-solid fa-heart"></i></u> agreement states that by accessing content, or material produced by our team that is published on this website, or in any journal, conference, or proceeding in any publically avaliable format including but not limited to written, video, visual, or any other form of media or information dissemination, you hereby agree to use the material **for good.** The use of the technology **for good** is defined as uses that **positively, and productively benefit humanity and the environment,** and any use of this technology for harming individuals or the environment, supporting the spread of mis-information, exclusion or discrimination of any group based on race, sexual orientation, beliefs, or any other factor will **result in an immediate, irrevocable termination of your rights to use our work without review.** Be a nice human, use our technology <u>For Good <i class="fa-solid fa-heart"></i></u>, to build a better world, not a worse one.

+Obviously, uses must also abide by all local and international laws in the country of implementation.

 ## Creative Commons

 Our work is licensed under a [Creative Commons Attribution Share-Alike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/) because we believe that science is the prusuit of truth, and truth requires openness, and honesty.
 We also believe engineering is a team sport, and anyone choosing to use our work to build a better world should be able to do so free-of-charge.